huggingface/transformers/examples/research_projects/tapex/README.md

 (only some tweaks in the function `preprocess_tableqa_function`).

 Here is how to run the script on the WikiSQL:
+> The default hyper-parameter may allow you to reproduce our reported tapex-base results within the memory budget of 16GB and 1 GPU card.
+If you have more GPU cards, you could reduce `gradient_accumulation_steps` accordingly.

 ```bash
 export EXP_NAME=wikisql_tapex_base